Peter-SB/Minimal-Vs-Controller-API-Article/README.md

     public localDb(DbContextOptions<localDb> options): base(options) { }

     public DbSet<Song> Songs => Set<Song>();
-    public DbSet<Playlist> Playlists => Set<Playlist>(); // Used later in the article demo
+    public DbSet<Playlist> Playlists => Set<Playlist>();
 }
 ```

 ### Program.cs

 In the first section of our `Program.cs` file, we set up the web app using `WebApplication.CreateBuilder` to initialize a new instance of the `WebApplicationBuilder` class with pre-configured defaults.

 The `builder.Services` gives access to the `IServiceCollection`, which is used to register services for dependency injection.